Best Smart Home Hubs 2026: 7 Tested, Local Control

 Get the Home Assistant Green if you want the broadest device library plus full local control across 5 yr deployment, you accept 2-7 day setup, plus you can manage USB dongle installation.

-Get the Hubitat Elevation C-8 Pro if you want turnkey local control with Z-Wave 800 LR plus Matter 1.5 plus Zigbee 3.0 within 1-2 hr commissioning.
+Get the Hubitat Elevation C-8 Pro if you want turnkey local control with Z-Wave 800 LR plus Matter 1.5 plus Zigbee 3.0 and you accept the Rule Machine learning curve.

 Get the Aqara Hub M3 if you run HomeKit + Alexa + Google + HA simultaneously, you want six native radios, plus you accept mixed cloud-local automation.